OpenSource-For-Freedom/Linux/crack_readme.md

 ## Before running this script, ensure you have installed:

-	•	Aircrack-ng: This suite is essential for the network testing functions used in the script.
+	•	Aircrack-ng: This tool is essential for the network testing functions used in the script.

 # Getting Started